-You will see the rate applied to your account (premium or standard) on your next bill.
+You will see the rate applied to your account (standard) on your next bill.
 Please note that once the feed-in-tariff is applied to your account, and you start receiving a payment for the electricity you export into the grid, you are agreeing to our Power Purchase Terms & Conditions.

 Many people who install solar are now also installing batteries so they can store electricity generated by their solar panels for use when the sun isn’t shining.

 The Home and Business Battery Scheme encourages households in the Territory to use other renewable energy sources to cut electricity costs.